ekuo145/ekuo145.github.io./_posts/2025-1-20-banditsolutions.md

 ***Level 17***
 diff passwords.old passwords.new
-*We want the one with the > in front of it, paste it in and get bye bye, move on from there*
+*We want the one with the > in front of it, paste it into level 18 and if you get bye bye, move on from there*

 ***Level 18***
 ssh bandit18@bandit.labs.overthewire.org -p 2220 cat readme